ani2fun/sonatype-maven-central-publisher/README.md

 ```

-## 5. Finally to Publish your Projects to Sonatype Central
+## 5. Finally, to Publish your Projects to Sonatype Central

 Follow these steps: